NFL Week 13 takeaways: Ravens move closer to playoffs

 For the second consecutive week, Jameis Winston played turnover-free football, throwing for 259 yards and two touchdowns, and the defense got four sacks and four takeaways despite finishing the game without a single starting defensive back.
 Safety Andrew Adams, who had one career interception heading into Sunday's game, recorded three picks.
 After the game, Winston said, "We can't stop playing like we're playing right now.
 I love the way we're playing, I love winning.
 It just feels good." -- Jenna Laine

 Cam Newton threw four interceptions for the first time since his rookie season, and it came only a few days after he said he was playing the best football of his career.
 And now tight end Greg Olsen appears lost for the season with a ruptured plantar fascia.
-Coach Ron Rivera, who became more involved in the playcalling against the Bucs, is being asked about his job security with rumblings that new owner David Tepper is growing restless.
+Coach Ron Rivera, who became more involved in the playcalling against the Bucs, is being asked about his job security with rumblings that owner David Tepper is growing restless.
 The Panthers have gone from looking like one of the best teams in the NFC at 6-2 to being 6-6 and in total disarray with a trip to Cleveland next week. -- David Newton

 Houston Texans 29, Cleveland Browns 13